wp-plugins/escalate-network-affiliate-plugin/readme.txt

 Backend Features:

-* View a quick snapshot of your revenue for today, yesterday, and month to date
+* View a quick snapshot of your revenue for today, yesterday, and month to date.
-* View a quick snapshot of your clicks for today, yesterday, and month to date
+* View a quick snapshot of your clicks for today, yesterday, and month to date.
-* Easily browse your Escalate Network offers from the Post screen
+* Easily browse your Escalate Network offers from the Post screen.
-* Seamlessly Add offer Links or Creatives to your Posts
+* Seamlessly Add offer Links or Creatives to your Posts.
-* Browse and insert coupons from Coupons.com with a robust interface
+* Browse and insert coupons from Coupons.com with a robust interface.

 Front End Features: